Don's "Whom We Might Be" Story

 we were almost completely wiped out!

-A thread of our ancient artworks was the
+A thread of our many ancient artworks was the

 discovery

-The 2 red-ochre stones each have etched symbolic patterns & are from 77,000 years ago, currently reported by archaeologists as the oldest works of art in the world.
+The two red-ochre stones have etched symbolic patterns & are from 77,000 years ago, currently reported by archaeologists as the oldest works of art in the world.

 The rock art is twice as old as the Stone Age cave paintings ( see below? ), clearly demonstrating that humans living at this time possessed modern patterns of thought